MK6554/av_userfilter_v4l2_webcamera/README.md

 ## Getting Started
 WebCamera filter implementation for Zebra Aurora Vision Studio

-This filter adds mising WebCamera filter for linux.
+This filter adds missing WebCamera filter for linux.
 The implementation is based on V4L Library (linux/videodev2).

 ### Prerequisites